Lumpenstein/webpack-react-boilerplate/README.md

+Kickstart your react-native project.

+## Scripts

-###npm start
+### npm start
 Webpack starts a development server and launches the application.

-###npm build-dev
+### npm build-dev
-Webpack builds project in devlopment mode into the "dist/" folder
+Webpack builds project in devlopment mode into the "dist/" folder.

-###npm build-prod
+### npm build-prod
-Webpack builds project in production mode into the "dist/" folder
+Webpack builds project in production mode into the "dist/" folder.

+### npm test
+Runs test script.